jayres/IDM-DynamicWeb/exercise-two/Exercise-Two.md

 13. Display image based on weather type
 14. Set background color based on cloudiness (or temperature if you want)
 15. Style the page so it has a unique look and has a responsive layout
-16. Submit the link to the Github repo to James at ja155@nyu.edu
+16. Submit the link to the Github repo AND a screenshot of your weather app to James at ja155@nyu.edu

 ## Useful Resources
 [Create React App](https://github.com/facebook/create-react-app)